 "Instead of taking multiple steps to make a call — turning on and unlocking the phone, looking for the phone application, clicking on the contact bar to search for the person that you're trying to call, and pressing the phone icon to start dialing — you will be able to do all these steps with one push of the Bixby button and a simple command."

-Though Samsung has now officially confirmed the assistant, some minor questions still linger.
+Though Samsung has now officially confirmed the assistant will arrive on the Galaxy S8, some questions still linger.
 Chiefly, just how much will Bixby remain a work in progress after release; Samsung itself described the launch as the "first step" before also indicating an SDK is in the works to open up things to third-party developers.

 And, of course, the great unknown here is the work of Viv Labs, the AI company owned by the creators of Siri that Samsung acquired way back in October.
 While at the time it appeared to be a foregone conclusion that the technology would form the guts of the fresh assistant, what we know so far would indicate the full potential of Viv's smarts won't initially be involved.